 I love to crochet, and I extra love quick and simple crochet projects, which is why these little crochet stars are the best.
+Plus, they are so cute, right?

 Okay – let’s make us some stars!

-Simple Crochet Stars Supplies:
+Crochet Star Supplies:

 - Size K (6.50 mm) Crochet Hook